-Set within sixty glorious acres of private farmland and cradled by the arms of the Black Mountains, The Wilds was the home which Haratio Clare wrote about in his heart-stirring title 'Running for the Hills'.
-Now, this luxury self-catering barn conversion gives others the chance to run away to the Brecon Beacons for hot tub stargazing and evenings tucked up by the fire, for a truly "in-the-middle-of-nowhere" Welsh escape.
+Set within sixty glorious acres of private farmland and cradled by the arms of the Black Mountains, The Wilds was the home which Horatio Clare wrote about in his heart-stirring title 'Running for the Hills'.
+Now, this luxury self-catering farmhouse gives large groups the chance to run away to the Brecon Beacons for hot tub stargazing and evenings tucked up by the fire, for a truly "in-the-middle-of-nowhere" Welsh escape.

 At the end of a long meandering lane deep within the Black Mountains lies this enchantingly remote hideaway, sure to charm and delight families in search of luxury self-catering accommodation within the beautiful wilderness of Wales' Brecon Beacons National Park.
 Here at The Wilds, thoughtful collaboration between landscape and interior result in a seamless flow that enhances the sense of indoor-outdoor space; wake up with the skylarks and majestic red kites before letting the landscape lure you out on bracing walks across the mysterious high moors and glacial lakes.